The 8 Skills That Separate People Who Perform From Those Who Don’t

 these dominant objectives.

-When setting the priorities, you can better determine how resources must be allocated.
+When assigning the tasks, you can better determine how tools and resources will be assigned.

-Once priorities are set, Charan pleads with leaders to continually repeat the priorities over and over to staff; to follow through to ensure everyone clearly understands why these are the priorities and what their role and responsibilities are; to take action to ensure the organization executes and doesn't deviate from the course the priorities set.
+Once tasks are assignedset, Charan pleads with leaders to continually oversee progress of the project with assigned staff; to follow through to ensure everyone clearly understands why these are the priorities and what their role and responsibilities are; to take action to ensure the organization executes and doesn't deviate from the course the priorities set.

 As you can see, the author is crystal clear in Know How about the leaders role, and he holds the leader fully accountable for whatever the outcome is.